 Intersection of W. Main and N. Church Street in downtown Spartanburg

 Not really a garden, but a lovely outdoor space, Morgan Square in downtown Spartanburg has several grassy areas, a bell tower, fountains, statues and brick pathways lined with a variety of plants and flowers.
-The square hosts several community events including Music on Main in the summer months, Jazz on the Square every Friday in April, May, September, and October, and Skating on the Square November through January.
+The square hosts several community events including Music on Main in the summer months, Flashback Fridays in April and May, and Skating on the Square from November through January.

 South Carolina Botanical Gardens